moyano83/Designing-Data-Intensive-Applications/README.md

 The schema of an Avro file can't be included in every record, therefore:

     * Large file with lots of records: Usually the schema is at the beginning of the file.
 Avro specifies a file format (object container file) to do this
     * Database with individually written records: different records may be written at different points in time using different writer's schemas.
 A version number indicating the schema is included at the beginning of each record
     * Sending records over a network connection: Two endpoints in a communication can negotiate the schema version on connection setup (like in the Avro RPC protocol)

 ##### Dynamically generated schemas

-Avro doesn't contain tag numbers like in Protocol Buffers and Thrift which is friendlier to the dynamically generated schemas, with Thrift or Protocol
+Avro doesn't contain tag numbers like in Protocol Buffers, and Thrift which is friendlier to the dynamically generated schemas, with Thrift or
-Buffers for this purpose, the field tags would likely have to be assigned by hand every time the schema changes (from DB columns to field tags).
+Protocol Buffers, the field tags would likely have to be assigned by hand every time the schema changes (from DB columns to field tags).

 ##### Code generation and dynamically typed languages

 Protocol Buffers and Thrift allows efficient in-memory structures to be used for decoded data after a schema has been defined.
-There is no point on doing this for dinamically typed languages.
+There is no point on doing this for dynamically typed languages.
 Avro provided optional code generation for statically typed languages.

 #### The Merits of Schemas